phohland/PVS/README.md

-# hRELSA
+# Patient Vital Status (PVS)
 ## A translational approach to quantify a patient’s disease severity in real-time

-hRELSA (Relative Severity Assessment in Humans) is a revised and updated version of the RELSA metric, specifically translated to humans.
+PVS is a revised and updated version of the RELSA metric, specifically translated to humans.
 It is designed to offer a more objective, flexible, and real-time assessment of illness severity within the intensive care unit (ICU) setting.
-By incorporating multiple clinical input variables, hRELSA aims to minimize information loss, facilitate the comparison of individuals and groups, and generate disease-specific outcomes.
+By incorporating multiple clinical input variables, PVS aims to minimize information loss, facilitate the comparison of individuals and groups, and generate disease-specific outcomes.
 This approach effectively addresses the existing gap in ICU patient monitoring.

 Repository of the RELSA package: https://github.com/mytalbot/RELSA